 British passport holders will no longer be able to join the EU fast track lanes (though popular destinations such as Spain and Portugal are considering special arrangements).

-From January 1 2021, border officials are obliged to check that your document is valid and to ask you questions about your reasons for travel and even how you intend to fund your stay – similar to entry into the US.
+Since January 1 2021, border officials have been obliged to check that your document is valid and to ask you questions about your reasons for travel and even how you intend to fund your stay – similar to entry into the US.
 This, of course, will slow down the entry process and increase queues.